mkruisbrink/mkruisbrink.github.io/_stack/bonjoro.md

 ---
 title: "Bonjoro"
-excerpt: "Say hello to this cuddyly bear.
+excerpt: "Say hello to this cuddly bear.
 Send your clients and leads hyper-personalized messages, tailored for their needs at exactly the right time!"
 header:
   overlay_image: /assets/images/stack/bonjoro/20221029_Brink_a_super_friendly_big_cuddly_brown_bear_with_white_round_e_821a13f3-dab4-4ac7-a4dc-bc1eb6cf4ef4_optimised.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background